dbuyukkayhan/typing-speed-game/README.md

 # typing-speed-game
-this project was created to measure your typing speed (still under development)
+this project was created to measure your typing speed (still under development).